 And there you have it, straight from the horse’s mouth.
 The quote actually rephrases almost word-for-word what we independently arrived at above, but also answers another question we didn’t even ask: which of the two came first?
-It turns out that Tahoma is the original and Verdana was created to specifically optimize for certain requirements that required enhanced legibility, perhaps, as some would say, even at the cost of aesthetics.
+It turns out that Tahoma is the original and Verdana was created to specifically optimize for certain requirements that required enhanced legibility—perhaps, some might even say, at the cost of aesthetics.8

-As for what these “extended text” settings might include, it’s hard to say for sure based off of what little Earnshaw has given us to work with; but just from what we know about how window forms are drawn under Windows, it’s likely a reference to the difference between text-heavy (“extended text”) and text-light regions.
-Unlike, say, a book, a system UI has quite the mix of design elements and features text in a lot of distinct settings.
-Text might, in places such as titlebars and menus, resemble a newspaper headline, while in others such as this very text here, comparisons to the body of a chapter book would be more apt.
+As for what these “extended text” settings might include, it’s hard to say for sure based off of what little Earnshaw has given us to work with but just from what we know about how window forms are drawn under Windows, it’s likely a reference to the difference between text-heavy (“extended text”) and text-light regions.
+Unlike, say, a book, a system UI has quite the mix of design elements, and features text in a lot of distinct settings.
+Text might, in places such as titlebars and menus, resemble a newspaper headline or a photo caption while in others such as this very text here, comparisons to the body of a chapter book would be more apt.

 Today there remains little resemblance to the original world of on-screen text as it existed in 1994.
-High DPI screens are everywhere, and the world of font hinting has moved from the original monochrome hinting approach to first greyscale aliasing then color aliasing with ClearType under Windows Vista – which saw a virtual cornucopia of new, ClearType-ready fonts released to celebrate the occasion, and now hardware-accelerated text rendering with advanced capabilities like infinitely variable stroke widths with the new OTF variable sized fonts feature when rendered with Direct2D/DirectWrite under Windows 10.8
+High-DPI screens are everywhere and the world of font hinting has moved from the original monochrome hinting approach, first to greyscale aliasing then color aliasing with ClearType under Windows Vista – which saw a virtual cornucopia of new, ClearType-ready fonts released to celebrate the occasion, and now hardware-accelerated text rendering with advanced capabilities like infinitely-variable stroke widths with the new OTF variable sized fonts feature when rendered with Direct2D/DirectWrite under Windows 10 and 11.9

 So between these two fonts, which should you use?
-To this writer’s eye’s, Tahoma certainly has (at least to this amateur typographist’s eyes) better aesthetics and has been continuously extended with a richer character set and more symbols, while Verdana has somewhat languished over the years.
+To this writer’s eye’s, Tahoma certainly has (at least to this amateur typographist’s eyes) better aesthetics and has been continuously extended with a richer character set and more symbols, while Verdana has somewhat languished in comparison over the years.
 Perhaps more importantly, the type hinting for Verdana seems somewhat lackluster, suggesting it may have been skipped over or given only the meagerest of attention from Microsoft’s typography division when it came to updating the fonts’ hinting to play nicer with ClearType and DirectWrite/Direct2D.
 And yet, some have a preference for the (extreme) bias towards legibility that Verdana presents, and given the right setting, it can certainly be a worthy choice.
 It’s your call, and you frankly can’t go too wrong with either.

 If you’ve finished reading the article and believe you’ve internalized the differences between the two, do you think you can spot the difference in this final test?
-Verdana’s spacing and horizontal scale has been adjusted to match that of Tahoma – but can you tell which is which?
+Verdana’s spacing and horizontal scale has been adjusted to match that of Tahoma – can you tell which is which?

-Given that these are RGB32 PNG screenshots, you may or may not notice hinting problems due to the complexities of Direct2D/DirectWrite text rendering, which takes into account the monitor, resolution, DPI, and actual pixel arrangement; some or all of which likely differ between the environment where the screenshot was taken and your PC viewing this image right now. ↩︎
+Given that these are RGB32 PNG screenshots, you may or may not notice hinting problems due to the complexities of Direct2D/DirectWrite text rendering — which takes into account the monitor, resolution, DPI, and actual pixel arrangement — some or all of which likely differ between the environment where the screenshot was taken and the phone or PC you’re viewing this image on right now. ↩

-Being, in the humble opinion of this writer, one of the most excellently designed, superbly hinted, and well balanced general-purpose fonts available today, all these years later.
-If you haven’t come across Georgia Pro before, you should take a look at it.
-It supplements Georgia with all the missing widths and some additional symbols, making it a great font to layout text with. ↩︎
+Georgia, in the humble opinion of this writer, is one of the most excellently designed, superbly hinted, and well-balanced general-purpose fonts available today, even all these years later.
+If you haven’t come across Georgia Pro before, you should take a look!
+It supplements Georgia with all the missing widths and some additional symbols, making it a great font to layout text in. ↩

-“Tracking” is the distance between a virtual rectangle drawn tightly around each letter, while “kerning” affects the distance between the actual components of each letter and adjacent components of other letters ↩︎
+“Tracking” is the distance between imaginary rectangles drawn tightly around each letter, while “kerning” affects the distance between the actual components of each letter and adjacent components of other letters ↩